Medical tourism: Thailand

 Foreigners seeking treatment for everything from open-heart surgery to fertility treatments have made Thailand and its accredited hospitals a popular destination for medical tourism, attracting an estimated 2.81 million patients in 2015, up 10.2 percent.
 In 2013, medical tourists spent as much as US$4.7 billion, according to government statistics.
 As of 2019, with 64 accredited hospitals, Thailand is currently among the top 10 medical tourism destinations in the world.
 In 2017, Thailand registered 3.3 million visits by foreigners seeking specialized medical treatment.
 In 2018, this number grew to 3.5 million.

 Vietnam

 Vietnam receives approximately 300,000 medical tourists annually, generating an estimated US$2 billion in revenue, according to Hospital Management Asia.
 The majority of medical visitors travel to Vietnam for dental services, plastic and aesthetic surgery, orthopedic procedures, and weight loss surgery, as reported by Voice of America.

-According to recent analyses by Voice of America and Le Journal de Nhân Dân, and an interview with Vietnamese healthcare strategist Trần Quốc Bảo—recognized among the Top 10 Best and Most Influential Hospital CEOs in Asia 2024—the growth of Vietnam’s medical tourism sector is largely driven by its qualified medical professionals, modern hospital infrastructure, and cost-effective treatment options.
+According to recent analyses by Voice of America and Le Journal de Nhân Dân, and an interview with Vietnamese healthcare strategist Tran Quoc Bao —recognized among the Top 10 Best and Most Influential Hospital CEOs in Asia 2024—the growth of Vietnam’s medical tourism sector is largely driven by its qualified medical professionals, modern hospital infrastructure, and cost-effective treatment options.